Hula (film): Plot

-Hula Calhoun (Clara Bow) is the daughter of a Hawaiian planter, Bill Calhoun (Albert Gran).
-She follows the advice of her uncle Edwin (Agostino Borgato), and follows a simple and natural life, far from social conventions of her family and is considered a "wild child" who wears pants and rides horses.
+Hula Calhoun is the daughter of a Hawaiian planter, Bill Calhoun.
+She follows the advice of her uncle Edwin, and follows a simple and natural life, far from social conventions of her family and is considered a "wild child" who wears pants and rides horses.

-Courted with adoration by Harry Dehan (Arnold Kent), Hula prefers a young British engineer, Anthony Haldane (Clive Brook), who came to the island to oversee the construction of a dam on her father's property.
+Courted with adoration by Harry Dehan, Hula prefers a young British engineer, Anthony Haldane, who came to the island to oversee the construction of a dam on her father's property.
 However, Haldane is already married.
 At a party, Haldane tries to keep his distance but Hula gets drunk and performs a seductive hula dance for him.
 She manages to provoke him so much that he promises that he will get a divorce.
-When his wife, Margaret (Patricia Dupont), appears, Hula makes a deal with one of the foreman to use dynamite to blow up a point on the dam.
+When his wife, Margaret, appears, Hula makes a deal with one of the foreman to use dynamite to seemingly blow up a point on the dam.
 Thinking that her husband is now ruined, Mrs. Haldane agrees to the divorce, and the two lovers can finally get married.